vasylenko/devdosvid.blog/content/posts/2022/new-lifecycle-options-and-refactoring-capabilities-in-terraform-1-1-and-1-2/index.md

 ---
-title: "Resources Lifecycle and Refactoring Capabilities of Terraform 1.1 and 1.2"
+title: "New Lifecycle Options and Refactoring Capabilities in Terraform 1.1 and 1.2"
+slug: new-lifecycle-options-and-refactoring-capabilities-in-terraform-1-1-and-1-2
 date: 2022-05-04T22:27:47+02:00
 description: New features that expand resources management options
 cover:
     image: cover-image.png
     relative: true
-tags: []
+tags: [terraform,refactoring,experience]
-categories: []
+categories: [Terraform]
+series: ["Terraform Proficiency"]
-draft: true
+showtoc: true
 ---

 In this blog, I would like to tell you about new cool features that Terraform 1.1 and 1.2 bring.
 It feels like Terraform has doubled its speed of delivering the new features after they released the 1.0. 🤩

 It's been only a few months since Terraform 1.1 was released with the `moved` block that empowers the code refactoring.

-Now Terraform 1.2 is almost [ready](*https://github.com/hashicorp/terraform/releases/tag/v1.2.0-rc1*) (I am writing this blog in early May 2022) to bring three efficient controls to the resource lifecycle.\
+Now Terraform 1.2 is almost [ready](*https://github.com/hashicorp/terraform/releases/tag/v1.2.0-rc1*) (as I am writing this blog in early May 2022) to bring three new efficient controls to the resource lifecycle.\
-There are three new expressions: `precondition`, `postcondition`, and `replace_triggered_by`.
+These are three new expressions: `precondition`, `postcondition`, and `replace_triggered_by`.

 ## Terraform Code Refactoring With the Moved Block
 Starting from the 1.1 version, Terraform users can use the `moved` block to describe the changes in resource or module addresses (or resources inside a module) in the form of code. \